Stepping Up programme

 - negotiation and influence

-Recruitment opens 2 December 2019 and closes 24 January 2020.
+Recruitment opens in December 2020.
 Apply on our jobs and careers website

 Briefing for potential participants and for interested managers will be held at City Hall, College Green, Bristol, at the following dates and times: